This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral Palsy Cases in Missouri

 The boy’s mother went into labor in 2013 and was admitted to Mosaic.
-He had high levels of bilirubin, a sign of jaundice, and four days after he and his mother were sent home, he was airlifted to a hospital in St. Louis.
+He had high bilirubin levels, a sign of jaundice, and four days after he and his mother were sent home, he was airlifted to a hospital in St. Louis.

 How to Find a Missouri Cerebral Palsy Lawyer